Rasquachismo: Term

-Rasquachismo is rooted in the term rasquache, which is the English form of the Spanish term rascuache, of Nahuatl origin.
-The Spanish term is used in Mexico, El Salvador and Honduras and has negative connotations, since it is used to describe anything lower class or impoverished.
-In this context, rasquache is used to mean "ghetto."
-Behaviors such as reusing plastic utensils and zip lock bags could be described as "rasquache" in a negative way by people of upper classes.
+The Spanish term rascuache is used in Mexico, El Salvador and Honduras, where it carries negative connotations of low social standing or poor taste.
+Everyday behaviors such as reusing plastic utensils or zip-lock bags could be described as "rasquache" disparagingly by those of upper classes.
 Ybarra-Frausto coined the term rasquachismo in 1989.

 Development

 The Chicano movement began to develop in the 1960s, focusing primarily on the struggles and identity of Mexican-Americans.
 This allowed Chicano art to also begin in the 1960s, when artists used different media to highlight the social and cultural aspects of being Mexican-American.
-This movement became a form of resistance for Chicanos to represent themselves in a political and social climate that directly attacked Latinos.
+This movement became a form of resistance for Chicanos to represent themselves in a political and social climate marked by anti-Latino discrimination.

+Ybarra-Frausto first published the essay "Rasquachismo: A Chicano Sensibility" in 1989 in the exhibition catalogue for a show organized by MARS (Movimiento Artístico del Río Salado), a Chicano artist group and gallery based in Phoenix, Arizona.
+Drawing in part on Susan Sontag's writings on camp, Ybarra-Frausto examined forms and imagery across Chicano literature, theater, consumer culture, neighborhoods and self-presentation.
+The essay was later reprinted in the 1991 exhibition catalogue Chicano Art: Resistance and Affirmation (CARA), retitled "Rasquachismo: A Chicano Sensibility," significantly broadening its reach within the field of Chicano cultural studies.

 According to Ybarra-Frausto, rasquachismo codifies all Chicano cultural production, including theater, literature and plastic arts.
 The scholar notes that although Mexican vernacular rasquache traditions influence Chicano art, the rasquachismo that has evolved in the United States presents a "bicultural sensibility."
 The central themes of Chicano art include identity, religion, immigration, racism and classism.
-Chicano art tends to be political as it can critique the American government and society, functioning as a form of protest where vibrant colors are combined with the attitude and elements of rasquachismo.
+Chicano art frequently engages with political themes, including critiques of government policy and social inequality, functioning as a form of protest in which vibrant colors are combined with the attitude and elements of rasquachismo.

 Artistic context

 In the artistic context, the term is used to describe art that overcomes material and professional limitations faced by artists.
-Rasquache art uses the most basic, simple, quick, and crude means necessary to create the desired expression, in essence, creating the most from the least.
-The term can also be used to reference the bicultural inspiration from which these artists draw inspiration.
+Rasquache art uses the most basic, simple, quick, and crude means necessary to achieve the desired expression, prioritizing ingenuity over conventional resources.

 Amalia Mesa-Bains, artist and writer, writes that "In rasquachismo, the irreverent and spontaneous are employed to make the most from the least... one has a stance that is both defiant and inventive.
 Aesthetic expression comes from discards, fragments, even recycled everyday materials...
 The capacity to hold life together with bits of string, old coffee cans, and broken mirrors in a dazzling gesture of aesthetic bravado is at the heart of rasquachismo."
 When employed by female artists, she calls it Domesticana, but cautions that these terms should not be understood as applying to all Chicano artists.
-Making the most with the least is a statement of irreverence and is both "defiant and inventive."
+Making the most with the least is a statement of irreverence and is both "defiant and inventive," what Ybarra-Frausto has called the "good taste of bad taste."